Ian Book Transforming Notre Dame into Instant College Football Playoff Threat

 Stanford played excellent coverage on several snaps that Book still turned into a win for Notre Dame.
 He picked up 31 yards on four scrambles and evaded three sacks, per B/R tracking, also setting up several conversions by extending plays with his legs.

-The most impactful moment was the touchdown pass to Chase Claypool to give the Irish a 21-14 lead at halftime.
+The most impactful moment was the touchdown pass to Chase Claypool to help the Irish to a 21-14 lead at halftime.

 Notre Dame on NBC @NDonNBC